Archive for November 2014

 15. Learn and Teach

-Learn means to acquire knowledge while teach means to share what you learned or impart knowledge.
+Learn means to acquire knowledge while teach means to share what you learned

 Examples: